dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 You will also be working with real data, which is messy!
 You will encounter missing values and things that don’t seem to make sense.
-Talking to your partners and telling them what you see from looking at the data they’ve given you will help you evaluate your own understanding, reconcile inconsistencies (or carry on being aware of them), and identify whether the errors lie in the data itself or in whatever preconceived notions you had.
+Talking to your partners about their existing process, and sharing with them what you see from analyzing their data will help you judge your own understanding of their problem, data, and processes, reconcile inconsistencies (or carry on being aware of them), and identify whether the errors lie in the data itself or in the information you weere provided.

 ## Working on Your Project

-Although we aim to have all the data from project partners ready well in advance of the fellowship, there are inevitably data transfer delays and partial data that will continue to be augmented throughout - and sometimes after - the fellowship.
+Although we aim to have all the data from project partners ready in advance of the fellowship, there are inevitably data transfer delays and partial data that will continue to be augmented throughout - and sometimes after - the fellowship.